tdworowy/kindle_highlights/md/Plato_The_Complete_Works_(Plato).md

       suppose that I must consider the meaning of wisdom (phronesis) and understanding (sunesis), and judgment (gnome), and knowledge (episteme), and all those other charming words,

       And the true philosophers, Simmias, are always occupied in the practice of dying, wherefore also to them least of all men is death terrible.

+      For is not philosophy the practice of death?

       True.
 SOCRATES: The divine madness was subdivided into four kinds, prophetic, initiatory, poetic, erotic,